Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Introduction

 According to their lowest-order orbits, particles in a magnetic confinement device can be classified into two groups: passing and trapped particles, depicted in figure \ref{FIG_ORBITS}.
 For passing particles (figure \ref{FIG_ORBITS}, black), the component of the velocity that is parallel to $\mathbf{B}$ never vanishes, and they go over the complete flux surface.
 In the absence of collisions and turbulence, passing particles are always well confined because their radial drift velocity vanishes when averaged over lowest-order orbits.
-The situation is different for trapped particles, in general.
-For trapped particles (figure \ref{FIG_ORBITS}, green and red), the component of the velocity that is parallel to $\mathbf{B}$ vanishes at two points of the trajectory called 'bounce points' (at these points, the value of the magnetic field strength, $B=|\mathbf{B}|$, equals the ratio between the particle energy and the particle magnetic moment $\mathcal{E}/\mu$), where it changes sign.
+The situation is in general different for trapped particles (figure \ref{FIG_ORBITS}, green and red).
+For trapped particles, the component of the velocity that is parallel to $\mathbf{B}$ vanishes at two points of the trajectory called 'bounce points', where it changes sign (at these points, the value of the magnetic field strength, $B=|\mathbf{B}|$, equals the ratio between the particle energy and the particle magnetic moment $\mathcal{E}/\mu$).
 Trapped particles move back and forth along the magnetic field line between the bounce points while slowly drifting perpendicularly to $\mathbf{B}$.
-Depending on whether their radial drift velocity vanishes when averaged over lowest-order orbits (figure \ref{FIG_ORBITS}, green) or remains finite (figure \ref{FIG_ORBITS}, red), they are confined (in the absence of collisions) or they quickly leave the device, respectively~\footnote{Transitioning particles are a subclass of trapped particles, one of whose bounce points, at some instant along their trajectory, lies on a local maximum of $B$.
-At the time instant when this happens, the particle transitions to a different region of the magnetic surface (figure \ref{FIG_ORBITS}, pink).
-Transitioning particles \textit{usually} describe chaotic trajectories that drive them out of the device, see e.g. \cite{dherbemont2022las,beidler2001stochastic} and references therein.}.
+Depending on whether their radial drift velocity vanishes when averaged over lowest-order orbits (figure \ref{FIG_ORBITS}, green) or remains finite (figure \ref{FIG_ORBITS}, red), they are confined (in the absence of collisions) or they quickly leave the device, respectively.
+Transitioning particles (a subclass of trapped particles \cite{cary1986transitions}, figure \ref{FIG_ORBITS}, pink, \jl{see also below}) \jl{visit different regions of a flux surface and may thus} spend part of their trajectory moving on the flux surface and part drifting away from it.

 Although the stellarator is considered to have been the first magnetic confinement fusion device~\cite{spitzer1958stellarator}, the tokamak has been the leading concept since, in the late sixties, it demonstrated a performance far greater than any other concept~\cite{arcimovich1968tokamak}.
 This is a consequence of its axial symmetry, which ensures good confinement of collisionless particles, and thus reduced neoclassical transport.
 Such symmetry does not exist in the stellarator, which produces its magnetic field through a three-dimensional shaping of its magnetic surfaces.
 While this eliminates the requirement of a large inductive current, and thus facilitates the operation of the stellarator with respect to that of the tokamak, it generally limits its performance~\cite{helander2012stell}.
 Specifically, low-collisionality neoclassical transport is intolerably large in a generic stellarator.